qwertie/learn-react/docs/tutorial-1.md

 HTML and CSS alone are great for plain-old articles with images, or simple forms.
 If that's all you're doing, there's probably no need for JavaScript at all.
 CSS can even do some things that once required JavaScript, such as [pull-down menus](https://www.cssscript.com/pure-css-mobile-compatible-responsive-dropdown-menu/), pages that [completely reformat themselves for small/mobile browsers or printing](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries), and [animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).

 If you need something more complex than that, or if your pages are generated dynamically from raw data, you'll probably want to use JavaScript with an optional user-interface library or framework.
-This article will cover React, which has rightly earned its position as the most popular UI framework, and its little cousin Preact.
+This article will cover React, which has earned a position as the most popular UI framework, and its little cousin Preact.
 The "large" [popular alternatives](https://stateofjs.com/2017/front-end/results) include Angular 2 and Vue.js, while the "small" ones include D3, Mithril and an old classic called jQuery.
-If your web server runs JavaScript (Node.js), you can run React on the server to pre-generate the initial appearance of the page (but this tutorial won't cover that).
+If your web server runs JavaScript (Node.js), you can run React on the server to pre-generate the initial appearance of the page.

 ### Build tools ###